isabella232/journeys.en/help/using/release-notes/documentation-updates.md

 The segment trigger section (Alpha) has been updated to reflect the following enhancements:

-* The **[!UICONTROL Scheduler]** field has been removed from the activity’s properties.
+* The configuration of the journey scheduler has been removed from the activity’s properties.
 It is now accessible directly from the Journey's properties, in a dedicated section that will display if a Segment Trigger activity has been dropped into the canvas.
 * You can now test the journey on a unitary profile, as well as track its progress in the journey using the visual flow.

 The rule-based events section (Alpha) has been updated to reflect the following enhancements: